Doctor of Philosophy (Ph.D.) Major in Integrated Molecular and Biophysical Chemistry

 CHEM 7361.
 Quantitative Methods in Biophysical Chemistry.

 This course will integrate the physical, chemical, and biological aspects of fundamental biophysical methods, including spectroscopy, calorimetry, and hydrodynamics.
-Students will develop a quantitative skillset in multiple analytical methods that are used to characterize a variety of biological systems.
-This course will provide students with the physical and chemical foundation to quantitatively study biological macromolecules at multiple levels of complexity.
+These methods are compared in the context of both classical and contemporary problems.
+Students develop a functional quantitative skillset in multiple analytical methods used to characterize biological systems across a range of scales and levels of complexity.
+This course provides students with the physical and chemical foundation needed to quantitatively study biological macromolecules using modern biophysical approaches.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.Grade Mode: Standard Letter